 Frontsight Brings The Hammer Down

-I want to be witty and prosaic but I’m brain dead.
+I want to be witty and prosaic about my time at Frontsight but I’m brain dead.
 Which, BTW, is not a good thing to be when you have to have a gun in your hand for four, 12-hour-days.
 I’m learning so much so fast my ears are ringing.
 Or is that just a result of my lifting up the left earmuff before the last person on the first relay had fired?
 Either way, I’m a mess.

 Four blonds from Utah in bright colors with snappy attitudes have taken over the 2nd relay (that’s a fancy way of saying the back row of never-ever shooters).
 Guns are serious business but our Frontsight coach Bishop says the number two rule of our four-day defensive handgun class is to have fun.
 And that we are.
 (The first rule is to be safe.)
 So why isn’t anyone else chuckling at our innuendos and personality?
 No matter.
 We’re still having a blast down here in Pahrump, Nevada.
 Ha ha a pun!
 But seriously I never thought I would really shoot bad guys and look what I did today-